ryanspletzer/ryanspletzer.github.io/_posts/2024-12-19-running-spinrite-on-apple-silicon.md

 Before you go fire up your QEMU emulator, first you should insert your storage media you're going to run SpinRite on, then _eject_ it through Finder, but leave the physical drive inserted -- yes, it needs to be not mounted to the host macOS operating system so that QEMU can attach to it.
-(Alternatively you can do `diskutil list` to see what your disk number -- in my case it was `/dev/disk4` -- then do `diskutil unmount /dev/disk4` to unmount it.)
+(Alternatively you can do `diskutil list` to see what your disk number is -- in my case it was `/dev/disk4` -- then do `diskutil unmount /dev/disk4` to unmount it.)
 If you forget to do this, QEMU will say `qemu-system-x86_64: Could not open '/dev/disk4': Resource busy`.
 Also note that after quitting QEMU, macOS will immediately re-mount the drive...